 - 1 tablespoon parsley , minced, optional

 - Preheat oven to 350°F. Coat a 9X9 baking dish with cooking spray.

 - Cook elbow pasta according to package directions for “al dente”.
 Drain and set aside.

-- In the same large pot, melt butter over medium-low heat.
-Add dried minced onion, kosher salt and white pepper.
-Stir until butter is melted and onion is fragrant.
+- In the same large pot, melt the butter over medium-low heat.
+Add the dried minced onion, kosher salt and white pepper.
+Stir until the butter is melted.

-- Whisk in flour until a paste forms.
-Slowly add milk to form a thick cream, then add a little more until all milk is added and there are no flour lumps.
+- Whisk in the flour until a paste forms.
+Slowly add the milk to form a thick cream, then add a little more until all milk is added and there are no flour lumps.

-- Add shredded cheddar cheese and mayonnaise, whisking until combined.
+- Add the buffalo sauce, whisking until combined, then whisk in the cheese and mayonnaise, whisking until combined.

-- Coat a 9x9 baking dish with cooking spray.
-Transfer contents to baking dish and top with seasoned bread crumbs.
+- Transfer the contents to the prepared baking dish and top with seasoned bread crumbs.